IB Economics The Evolution of Money

 Lawrence Robert

-From Silver Shekels to Crypto: The Wild Evolution of What's in Your Wallet
+From Silver Shekels to Crypto: The Evolution of What's in Your Wallet

-Ever stood in Tesco, tapping your card to pay for a meal deal and thought, "Hang on, why are people still using physical money?"
+Have you ever stood in Tesco, tapped your card to pay for a meal deal and thought, "Hang on, why are people still using physical money?"
 Is it just me paying contactless then?
-Well, buckle up, because the story of what we use to buy our daily iced coffees is actually mental when you think about it.
+Well, this entry may be interesting, because the story of what we use to buy our daily iced coffees is actually worth learning for your IB Economics Course.

 When Money Was Actually Worth Something